-When life gets hectic, it’s impossible to get your creative writing done.
-Inspiration might be knocking but the house is so full, you’re not sure you can open the door and let it in.
-How can keep writing?
+When life gets hectic, getting your creative writing done seems impossible.
+Inspiration might be knocking, but the house is so full, you’re not sure you can open the door and let it in.
+How can you keep writing?

 What if all you need is sixty seconds?